-Add the cauliflower, chickpeas and sliced red onion to a large bowl with 1 tbsp of oil.
+Add the cauliflower florets, chickpeas and sliced red onion to a large bowl with 1 tbsp of oil.

 Next, add the spices over top and season with salt and pepper.
 Lastly, toss well to coat everything in the oil and spices.

 Spread the mixture evenly between two baking sheets and roast for 28-30 minutes.
 Shake and rotate the pans halfway through baking.

 Meanwhile, using the same large bowl you mixed the cauliflower in, add all of the dressing ingredients and mix until smooth and creamy.

 Once the cauliflower is done roasting, let it cool slightly then add it to the bowl with the dressing along with the remaining salad ingredients and mix well.
 Season with salt and pepper, if needed, and enjoy your beautiful salad.

 Yes.
 You can use frozen cauliflower and roast it from frozen without thawing it.